Bangladesh–Kenya relations

 Bangladesh–Kenya relations refer to the bilateral relations between Bangladesh and Kenya.
-Bangladesh has an embassy in Nairobi.
+Bangladesh has a high commission in Nairobi.
+Both countries are members of the Non-Aligned Movement, Group of 77, Commonwealth of Nations and the Indian-Ocean Rim Association.

 History

 Records exist of envoys from the Kenyan city-state of Malindi being hosted in the court of the Bengal Sultanate.
 Animals constituted a significant part of tributes in medieval Bengali courts.
 The Kenyan envoys brought giraffes, which were also noticed by the Chinese envoys in Bengal.
 Sultan Shihabuddin Bayazid Shah then gifted one of the Masai giraffes to Emperor Yongle of Ming China in 1414.

+M. Wahidur Rahman, High Commissioner of Bangladesh to Kenya, was attacked by armed assailants on 22 February 2014.

 High level visits

 Former Bangladesh Minister for Textiles and Jute, Abdul Latif Siddique paid an official visit to Nairobi in 2012.

 Agricultural cooperation

-Kenya has been one of the desired destinations for Bangladesh to lease unused cultivable lands in order to ensure future food security.
+Kenya has been one of the desired destinations for Bangladesh to lease unused cultivable land in order to ensure future food security.
 Kenya has also expressed its interest to lease out vast arable lands to Bangladesh.
-The lands will be used to grow rice and cottons.
+The lands will be used to grow rice and cotton.